uniwebcms/framework/blog/01-introduction.md

 Here's what development looks like:

-**Preprocessed content.** You don't parse content.
-The runtime does that before your component sees anything.
-You receive a structured content object—headings organized into sections, paragraphs as arrays, images with metadata, lists with structure.
-You render it.

 **Mostly standard React.** Only components exposed to content creators need special interfaces and schemas.
 Everything else is regular React—internal components, utilities, whatever you need.
 Import any packages.
 Use any patterns.
 The Framework defines the boundary where components meet content.
 Inside that boundary, it's your code.

-**Professional utilities included.** The `@uniwebcms/basic` package provides Section, Image, Link, Form, and more.
-These handle edge cases, accessibility, and performance.
-You don't start from scratch.

 **Zero-config tooling.** Webpack, Babel, TypeScript support, Tailwind CSS, PostCSS—pre-configured.
 Hot module replacement, source maps, production optimization.
 Just build.

 **Structured and dynamic data.** Content can be markdown, JSON blocks within markdown, or structured data.
 Need explicit structure like team members or products?
 Use JSON blocks with schema validation.
 Need dynamic content?
 The framework's runtime handles data fetching from APIs and databases.
 Your component receives data ready to render.

-**Semantic parameters.** Configuration options are semantic—`theme: "dark"` not `backgroundColor: "#333"`.
+**Semantic parameters.** The components you expose to content creators use semantic options—`theme: "dark"` not `backgroundColor: "#333"`.
 Content creators understand their options.
 You can change implementation without breaking content.

 ## The Workflow